 In general, you can usually get permission to reprint or adapt all or part of one of the high-quality sources we mentioned earlier (those published by government, scholarly, or professional organizations), though you may have to pay a fee for the privilege.
 You'll probably have trouble getting permission to adapt or reprint material from commercial sources or aggregator websites, so the MSU copyright librarian recommends finding higher quality sources.

-If the MSU Libraries Office of Copyright staff have advised you to seek permission from the copyright holder for the material you'd like to reprint or adapt, you have two choices for doing so:
+If the MSU Libraries Office of Copyright staff have advised you to seek permission from the copyright holder for the material you'd like to reprint or adapt, you will need to determine who the copyright holder is.